stanikae/jekesa/README.md

 # JEKESA
 An automated bacterial whole genome assembly and typing pipeline which primarily uses Illumina paired-end whole genome sequencing (WGS) data.
 In addition, Jekesa performs extensive analyses for _Streptococcus pneumoniae_ and _Streptococcus pyogenes_ (Group A Streptococcus) using some of the [CDC Streptococcus Lab](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference) scripts for PBP and EMM typing; as well as MIC (minimum inhibitory concentration) profiling.
-Furthermore, Jekesa, also performs in-depth analysis for salmonella, including antigen detection, serotyping, and assignment of subspecies groups based on cgMLST profiles
+Furthermore, Jekesa, also performs in-depth analysis for salmonella, including antigen detection, serotyping, and assignment of subspecies groups based on cgMLST profiles.

 ## Required tools/dependencies
 Jekesa (Illuminate) currently runs on a server (single compute node), and the folowing tools have to be installed or available in your path prior to running it.
-The pipeline is written in Bash and R, and generates the results report in an excel worksheet (.xlsx format) and html format.
+The pipeline is written in Bash and R, and Rmarkdown, and generates the results report in an excel worksheet (.xlsx format) and html format.

 #### _De novo_ genome assembly and classification
 * QC and read filtering using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [trim_galore](https://github.com/FelixKrueger/TrimGalore).